mostafa/xk6-kafka/README.md

 The real purpose of this extension is to test the system you meticulously designed to use Apache Kafka.
 So, you can test your consumers, hence your system, by auto-generating messages and sending them to your system via Apache Kafka.

 You can send many messages with each connection to Kafka.
 These messages are arrays of objects containing a key and a value in various serialization formats, passed via configuration objects.
 Various serialization formats are supported, including strings, JSON, binary, Avro, and JSON Schema.
 Avro and JSON Schema can either be fetched from Schema Registry or hard-code directly in the script.
-SASL PLAIN/SCRAM authentication and message compression are also supported.
+SASL PLAIN/SCRAM authentication, AWS IAM, Azure Entra OAuth, and message compression are also supported.

 For debugging and testing purposes, a consumer is available to make sure you send the correct data to Kafka.